aslan-ali/Trigger_Job_Vault_Creator/README.md

             "${CI_API_V4_URL}/projects/13/trigger/pipeline")
 if [[ "$output" == *"created"* ]]; then
-     echo "Vault-Creator Project triggered successfully!"
+     echo "Vault-Creator Project triggered successfully!" fi

-I send variables to this Job.
+######## I send variables to this Job.
 But i must predefined this variables on project or you can centralized Pipeline where you must set your variables automatically.